tschettervictor/truenas-iocage-meshcentral/README.md

 * JAIL_IP is the IP address for your jail.
 You can optionally add the netmask in CIDR notation (e.g., 192.168.1.199/24).
 If not specified, the netmask defaults to 24 bits.
 Values of less than 8 bits or more than 30 bits are invalid.
 * DEFAULT_GW_IP is the address for your default gateway
 * POOL_PATH is the path for your data pool
-* HOST_NAME is the hostname that will be assigned to you jail
+* HOST_NAME is the hostname that will be assigned to your jail

 In addition, there are some other options which have sensible defaults, but can be adjusted if needed.
 These are: